 Rarely does anyone tell me it’s more than 20 hours of ‘command performance.’

 Now pull the camera back a bit.
 There are 168 hours in every week.
-Which also means they have control over 148 of them: when they go to bed, when they rise, what they do.
-Even if all 40 hours of your work week are mandated, you still get to choose how you spend 128 hours each week.
+This also means they have control over 148 of them: when they go to bed, when they rise, what they do.
+Even if all 40 hours of your workweek are mandated, you still get to choose how you spend 128 hours each week.